nemisis84/Network-and-Computer-Security-project/REPORT.md

 The communication between a server and a client is encrypted using AES to provide confidentiality.
 In addition, an HMAC tag is added to provide authenticity.
 Session keys are created and sent using the long-term shared secret, providing less exposure to the long-term secret.
 A family can share songs, and the authenticity is ensured by using a family key held by all entities of the family.
 When calculating the HMAC tag the long-term key is replaced with the family key.
 To provide a better user experience(at least in theory) we can start encryption at the start of each block from the CTR mode.
 This makes it possible for the user to skip songs quicker because it doesn't need to decrypt all the content before the point the user skipped to.

 Overall, the application has multiple vulnerabilities and weaknesses.
 The application interface would be improved by providing more error handling and a web interface.
 Furthermore, replay attacks are possible as we don't have a timestamp, challenge or sequence number.
-Other vulnerabilities are no forward secrecy and possible server impostering attacks.
+Other vulnerabilities are no forward secrecy, server impostering and user impostering.

 What we managed to achieve was authenticity from the HMAC, confidentiality (as long as keys are not compromised) from the AES encryption and a restrictive network not allowing unexpected requests because of our firewall.